mohitseventeens/Airline-On-Time-Performance-Analysis/README.md

 The data is split into separate files for each year from 1987 to 2008.
 You can download the dataset files from the following webpage: http://stat-computing.org/dataexpo/2009/the-data.html

+For now I am using data from year 2005 and 2006.
+The whole dataset is huge and later I'll try to use the whole dataset in the future.

 ## Research Questions

 This project aims to answer the following research questions: